-- Quizzes (10%): There are ten quizzes.
+Quizzes (10%): There are ten quizzes.
 Before taking a quiz, read the associated chapter in the LBB and review all the material posted on the quiz topic in D2L.
-Quizzes must be taken during the week assigned (i.e., there are no make-up quizzes).
+Quizzes must be taken during the week assigned (i.e., no make-up quizzes).
 If you take the quiz, you will receive a grade of "1 point," no matter your posted score on the quiz.
-However, your final grammar exam will be based on the content of these quizzes and the exam will count heavily, so don't take the quizzes lightly!
-The week's quizzes are open 5 a.m. on Monday until 11 p.m. on the following Sunday. - Writing assignments (50%): You have five writing assignments: a simple thesis and topic sentence assignment (W1); an assignment in which you submit two body paragraphs (W2); and three complete essays (W3, W4, W5). - Final exam (40%): The final exam will consist of two parts: a grammar exam (20%) and a thesis-driven essay (20%).
+Your final grammar exam will be based on these quizzes and will count heavily, so don't take the quizzes lightly!
+The week's quizzes are open 5 a.m. on Monday until 11 p.m. on the following Sunday.

+Writing assignments (50%): You have five writing assignments: a simple thesis and topic sentence assignment (W1); an assignment in which you submit two body paragraphs (W2); and three complete essays (W3, W4, W5).

+Final exam (40%): The final exam will consist of two parts: a grammar exam (20%) and a thesisdriven essay (20%).